-Vanhoutte spirea in full bloom
+Vanhoutte spirea (S. x vanhouttei) in full bloom.

 Joey Williamson, ©2008 HGIC, Clemson Extension

-Flower clusters of Vanhoutte spirea.
+Flower clusters of Vanhoutte spirea (S. x vanhouttei).

 Karen Russ, ©2008 HGIC, Clemson Extension

 Spireas are valued for their form and flowers.
 They are used as a specimen plant or as a hedge, screen, or border.
+Smaller cultivars can make nice accent plants for a border perennial garden.
+Most spireas are deciduous shrubs, and some have colorful fall foliage.
+Spirea flowers are often visited by butterflies.
+Spireas are generally deer resistant.

-Spireas are easy to transplant.
-Spring or fall is the best planting time.
-The shrub prefers partial to full sun.
-Plant in full sun and open areas for best flowering.
-Spireas are tolerant of many soils except those that are extremely wet.
-The plant also likes mulch and summer watering.
-After flowering has finished, prune the mostly spring-blooming, bridal wreath spireas.
-Thin old and weak canes to the ground annually.
-Prune the summer-blooming, shrubby spireas in winter or early spring.
-They generally need less severe pruning than bridal wreath spireas.
-After flowers fade, remove them and a second flush of growth is stimulated, which will result in additional flowers.
+After flowering has finished, prune the mostly spring-blooming spireas.
+Thin out old and weak canes to the ground annually.
+Prune the summer-blooming, bumalda spireas in winter or early spring.
+The bumaldas generally need less severe pruning than other species of spireas.
+After flowers on any spirea cultivar fade, remove them and a second flush of growth is stimulated, which will result in additional flowers.

 Like other members of the rose family, spireas are susceptible to various pests and diseases, but most are not serious.

 Page maintained by: Home & Garden Information Center